KirthivasanPN-hash/data_visualization_work/README.md

 Utilized pair plots to visualize relationships between feature pairs, with species differentiated by color.
 Employed box plots to examine feature distributions and identify outliers.
 Created a heatmap to assess correlations among attributes.
-Implemented data preprocessing using Label Encoder.
+Implemented data preprocessing using Label Encoder to train machine learning models.

 **Model Training:**
 Split the dataset into training and testing sets.